couchbase-examples/mastra-nextJS-quickstart/README.md

 2. **Environment Configuration**

-Create a `.env.local` file with these required variables:
+Create a `.env` file with these required variables:

 ```bash
 # Couchbase Vector Store Configuration